madhans13/DevOps/OS/computer_architecture.md

 The hypervisor (like KVM, VMware, or Hyper-V) manages an additional layer of paging that maps guest physical memory to actual host physical memory.

 So effectively, paging happens at two levels — inside the guest OS and again by the hypervisor — a concept known as nested paging or two-level address translation.

+what is load average?

+Load average in Linux shows the average number of processes actively running or waiting for CPU or I/O over the past 1, 5, and 15 minutes.

+The three values help track short-term and long-term trends in system workload.

+A system is considered healthy when the load average is roughly equal to or less than the number of CPU cores.

+In short — it’s a real-time indicator of system load, not just CPU utilization.

+what is context switching?

+3️⃣ Context Switching ⭐⭐⭐⭐
+What Interviewer Asks:

+"What is context switching?"
+"Why is it expensive?"
+"How do you detect excessive context switching?"

+Your Answer Template:
+Definition:
+"Context switching is when the CPU stops executing one process and starts executing another.
+The OS saves the current process state and loads the next process state."
+What Gets Saved/Restored:
+Context includes:
+├── CPU registers (Program Counter, Stack Pointer)
+├── Page table pointer
+├── Process state
+└── Open file descriptors

+Time: 1-10 microseconds per switch
+Why It's Expensive:
+Direct cost: Saving/loading registers (small)
+Indirect cost: Cache invalidation (BIG!)

+When switching from Process A to Process B:
+├── CPU cache contains Process A's data
+├── Switch happens
+├── CPU cache now "cold" for Process B
+└── Must reload from RAM (100× slower)

+This cache miss penalty hurts more than the switch itself!

+what is OOM killer/

+What is OOM Killer:
+"When physical RAM and swap are exhausted, Linux's Out-Of-Memory Killer selects and kills a process to free memory.
+It calculates an OOM score for each process based on memory usage and importance."

+New → Ready → Running → Waiting → Terminated

+Zombie Process:
+Definition:
+"A zombie process has finished execution but its parent hasn't read its exit status.
+It takes up a PID slot and shows as <defunct> in process list."

+what is inodes?

+What is an Inode:
+"An inode is a data structure that stores file metadata - permissions, ownership, size, timestamps, and pointers to data blocks.
+Each file has one inode.
+The inode does NOT store the filename or actual data."

+what is load average?

+Interview Answer:
+"Load average shows the average number of processes in runnable or uninterruptible state.
+On a 4-core system:

+Load < 4.0: Healthy, CPU has capacity
+Load = 4.0: Fully utilized
+Load > 4.0: Processes waiting for CPU

+The three numbers show 1-minute, 5-minute, and 15-minute averages.
+Increasing trend (1.8 → 2.0 → 2.5) indicates growing problem."